gongfan99/tensorflow_introduction/README.md

 # TensorFlow introduction
-An introduction to artificial neural network with an TensorFlow example.
+An introduction to artificial neural network with a TensorFlow example.

 # Usage
 First install Anaconda or miniconda.\